A note from the President, December 2018

-Your Great Lakes Chapter Board of Directors met on November 5th.
+Your Great Lakes Chapter Board of Directors met on December 1st.
 The board members are the elected leadership of the chapter.
-The Board Members are;
+The current Board Members are;

 Board members normal term of office is two years, with the terms of the Trustees on a staggered cycle.
-Since elections were last January, the terms of all officers with the exception of the second Trustee will run through 2018.
-At the upcoming January business meeting the second trustee position held by Orvin will expire.
-An election for this position will be held, consider putting your name in nomination for this position on the board.
-It’s an opportunity to have greater input in the running of the chapter.
+The two year terms expire for all officers at the end of December 2018.
+Elections for all officers with the exception of the first trustee will be held during the January business meeting.
+The success of YOUR chapter depends on the participation of YOU the member.
+Please consider putting your name in nomination for one of the open board positions.
+Nominations will be accepted at the January meeting prior to voting by the membership.
+This is your opportunity to have greater input in the running of the chapter.

 Several items of chapter business were addressed at the board meeting.
 Here is an overview…

-Membership and Financial Status. – Your Chapter membership now stands at 129.
-That’s up from 114 last year.
-Although there is always some fluidity in these numbers depending on renewals.
-The chapter financial situation is in good shape this year largely due to a successful Constantine meet.
-Because we are in good shape, the board has elected to hold the annual chapter dues at $10.
+Membership and Financial Status. – Your Chapter membership now stands at 124.
+That’s about the same as last year.
+The chapter financial situation is in good shape this year largely due to a successful Constantine meet and the fact that we only mailed one newsletter in 2018.
+The board has elected to hold the annual chapter dues at $10.

 Communication to membership – On a related “e” topic….
-Our Webmaster Travis Kerbrat (a busy guy!) has put together a system that will allow sending e-mails to the chapter membership, either as individuals or as the group at large.
+Our Webmaster Travis Kerbrat has put together a system that allows sending e-mails to the chapter membership, either as individuals or as the group at large.
 Through a new G-Mail account email@example.com we now have the capability to communicate to the membership in a timely manner any urgent news such as last-minute changes to meet plans etc. Since this system relies on having accurate e-mail addresses, be sure that you keep us informed of any changes.
 A good time to do that is when you turn in your membership renewal form at the beginning of the year.
-Be sure that we have your correct information.
+Be sure that we have your correct e-mail address.

-So much for “business”, Hope to see you all on January 20, 2018 at the VFW hall in Southfield for our first meet and annual business meeting.
+So much for “business”, Hope to see you all on January 19, 2019 at the VFW hall in Southfield for our first meet and annual business meeting.
 We will again be serving a great lunch, “People’s Choice Awards” for display motors and LOTS and LOTS of parking lot space for swap & sell.
-Let’s pray that the weather will be as mild as it was last year.
+Let’s pray that the weather will be as mild as it has been the last couple of years.